This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• Brandy: Stick with a brandy you personally enjoy, as its flavor will be prominent in the mix.
+• Brandy: Pick a brandy you enjoy since its flavor shines through in the sangria.

-• Garnishes: Elevate your drink with a cinnamon stick, a sprig of fresh rosemary, or even fresh cranberries.
-Skip the ground cinnamon; it doesn’t dissolve well and can create a murky texture.
+• Garnishes: Finish with a cinnamon stick, rosemary sprig, or fresh cranberries.
+Skip ground cinnamon, it won’t dissolve and can make the drink gritty.

 Recipe Variations

-a fall sangria in a wine glass garnished with fresh rosemary, cranberries and orange slices.
+a single serving fall sangria in a glass garnished with fresh fruit and a cinnamon stick.

 Expert Tips